 We understand that an upscale rooftop with bottle service, a circus theme, and a mini-golf course isn’t going to work for everyone.
 But if you’re looking for a fun place to get socially-distant drinks with a view, you can try this spot on top of the Moxy Hotel in Times Square.
 Magic Hour also offers rooftop brunch on weekends, and while you don’t need to make a reservation to enjoy it, it’s probably a good idea.

 If you didn’t know that Restoration Hardware (yes, the luxury furniture store) opened a massive rooftop restaurant in the Meatpacking District, surprise - this is it.
 RH Rooftop is a huge restaurant full of chandeliers, shrubbery, and pricey American food where you’d usually have to wait a while for a table.
-But now they’re taking reservations up to 48 hours in advance, so you won’t need to pass the time on a couch that costs as much as a new car.
+Call to make a reservation in advance, so you won’t need to pass the time on a couch that costs as much as a new car.